-If you're planning on extending or renovating your home, it may be possible to save time and money by proceeding without planning permission.
-There are lots of home improvements that you can make without planning permission, including adding an extension, a loft conversion or a garden room, subject of course, to all the proper checks.
-Doing so means you'll be transforming your home under permitted development rights, which can speed up the process, saving you money in the long run.
+Looking to improve your home without planning permission?
+Whether you're planning on extending or renovating, doing so may save time and money.
+There are lots of home improvements that you can make without planning permission.
+These include adding an extension, a loft conversion or a garden room, subject of course, to all the proper checks.
+Working without planning permission means you'll be transforming your home under permitted development rights, which can speed up the process, saving you money in the long run.
 Sound appealing?
 Find out which home improvements you can make without planning permission.

 For much more info, see our guide to planning permission.